wikoion/md-optimiser/README.md

 ## Usage

-Import the module as `md_solver` and call `OptimisePlacement`.
+Import the module as `github.com/wikoion/md-optimiser` and call `OptimisePlacement`.
 Machine Deployment and Pod interfaces exist to allow type flexibility.
 Implement your own types and pass your mds, pods and placement rules as slices.
 Plugin scores allow expressing per‑deployment preferences (higher scores = more preferred).